philzook58/philzook58.github.io/_posts/2024-07-01-egraph2024_talk_done.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/74VP0SbNHDE?si=FFaR9ExzA_GMM-yD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-# EGRAPHS 2024

-Another great year!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/JPA8QwLHNzo?si=73qlWZNhvUF4cVPh&amp;start=1572" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-- The highlight may have been the slotted egraphs talk.
-I think they are really on to something.
-For my money, I just want a solution to alpha equivalence in the egraph, which this may be a functioning version of.
-I have a suspicion that their solution can be cast as ground nominal completion if that's what you're into. <https://pldi24.sigplan.org/details/egraphs-2024-papers/10/Slotted-E-Graphs>
-- The hyperegraphs talk was attacking some things along lines I have been musing about.
-I have not been going category theory, but I think there is an argument that we keep trying to model graphs (usually program graphical IRs) as terms by cutting them up in fairly arbitrary algebraic flavored ways.
-There _is_ an analagous indirection for graphs/hypergraphs to that in the egraph.
-If I wanted to cut a little chunk out of the egraph and replace it using a rewrite rule, I can keep both copies if I put a boundary class hyperedge around the region I'm cutting.
-Non overlapping graph/hypergraph rewriting can chare a lot of structure in this way.
-For overlapping structure, you need to expand out / push this boundary enough that you can find your complete pattern.
-Maintaining this mushing around of hypedge eclasses seems annoying.
-Recollecting up shared structure / "canonization" I think can be done greddily and imperfectly via something analgoous to the FM algorithm for greedily improving partitioning <https://en.wikipedia.org/wiki/Fiduccia%E2%80%93Mattheyses_algorithm>  <https://pldi24.sigplan.org/details/egraphs-2024-papers/9/Equivalence-Hypergraphs-E-Graphs-for-Monoidal-Theories>
-- The SpEQ paper is honestly shocking (in an impressive way).
-I would describe it as kind of like instruction selection for big kernels like MKL.
-The use case barely skirted around issues of alpha equivalence in the egraph.
-Rules are intrinsically alpha equivalent so that's fine, but also because they weren't generating new stuff.
-It also reminds me a bit of Jimmy Koppel's code search YOGO <https://www.jameskoppel.com/publication/yogo/>
-- Hardware continutes to be very intriguing.
-A lot of promise there
-- The monoidal category talk reminds me a lot of a line of work I was pursuing and actually brought me into egraphs [Rewriting Monoidal Categories in the Browser with Egg](https://www.philipzucker.com/rust-category/)
-- The disequality talk I thought was quite enjoyable and illuminating.
-"Forbid" is a magic word for disequality in egraphs and was considered by Nelson.
-Disequality edges in the graph.
-Things you aren't equal to is kind of a set/lattice like analysis you can tag.
-Maybe it would be nice to just have a pull request into egg putting this feature in there if its as easy to do as the slides suggest? <https://pldi24.sigplan.org/details/egraphs-2024-papers/14/Disequalities-in-E-Graphs-An-Experiment>

-Seems like someone in the UW crew as attacking the hyperreals.
-Fantastic!
-I'm excited for possible future collaborations with Max B and CF in more serious compiler work.
-Good convos.

 # The Big Takeaway From My Talk

 Ground completion gives a canonical rewrite system that is as visualisable as regular egraphs, but has better scoping and is more ready for extensions.